-The weigh-in at the Bassmaster Elite Series' first event of the season, the Optima Batteries Battle on the Border, hit a virtual standstill when Michael Iaconelli lugged a 12 pound, 13 ounce bass across the stage.
+The weigh-in at the Bassmaster Elite Series' first event of the season, the OPTIMA Batteries Battle on the Border, hit a virtual standstill when Mike Iaconelli lugged a 12-pound, 13-ounce bass across the stage.

 Recounting the moment for the stunned and delighted weigh-in audience, he said, "That's what fishing is all about: puking."

 Iaconelli also had an 8-or-so-pounder in the 27-9 bag that put him in the lead on Day 1, and highlighted a parade of late big fish.
 While anglers roundly said the fishing on Lake Amistad just ain't what it has been in recent years, they also repeated that one or two big bites could bail out an otherwise pedestrian bag of 2- and 3-pounders.

 And there were some lunkers, no doubt.
 Ken Cook dropped a 7-15 on the scales, as did Denny Brauer ("He hit it like he'd never seen a bait before," Brauer said of his fish).
 Big-fish maestro Kelly Jordon scored an 8-14, and Aaron Martens nabbed a 9-0 on the same spot where he'd once found an 8-pounder.